SO YOU WANT TO

 Every member of ICFPD is trained to a minimum standard level as a State of Colorado certified Firefighter I, Hazmat Operations Responder, Basic Wildland Firefighter, and Medical First Responder.
 Additionally, opportunities for further training exist for those interested in focusing and excelling in a certain areas, such as:

 Advanced Wildland Courses

 Officer Leadership Skills

-In order to join ICFPD as a Firefighter / Emergency Responder, you must be able to meet the following requirements:
+In order to apply with ICFPD as a Firefighter / Emergency Responder, you must be able to meet the following requirements: